bouwe77/temba/README.md

 ### Static assets

-If you want to host static assets next to the API, configure the `staticFolder`:
+If you want to host static assets, next to the API, configure the `staticFolder`:

 ```js
 const config = { staticFolder: 'build' }
 const server = temba.create(config)
 ```

-With this setting, sending a GET request to the root URL, returns the content that is in the `'./build'` folder in your project.
+With this setting, sending a `GET` request to the root URL, returns the content that is in the `'./build'` folder in your project.

 This way, you could create an API, and the web app consuming it, in one project.

 Without configuring a `staticFolder`, a `GET` to the root URL returns `"It works! ツ"`.
-When the `staticFolder` is configured, it returns whatever is in the `"build"` folder, for example an HTML page.
+When the `staticFolder` is configured, it returns whatever is in the `build` folder in your project, for example an HTML page.

-However, this might cause conflicts between the API resources and the web app routes: If the web app in the `"build"` folder has a route to `"/products"`, but there is also a `/products` API resource, the web app route is returned.
+However, this might cause conflicts between the API resources and the web app routes: If the web app in the `build` folder has a route to `/products`, but there is also a `/products` API resource, the web app route is returned.

 To be able to still access the `/products` API resource, configure an `apiPrefix`: